Mercedes-AMG A 45 review

-As you’d expect for a car wearing the AMG badge, the A45 delivers scintillating performance.
-Helped by four-wheel drive and launch control it will rocket to 62mph in just 4.2 seconds, the mini Mercedes feels viciously fast through the gears.
+As you’d expect for a car wearing the AMG badge, the A 45 delivers scintillating performance.
+Helped by four-wheel drive and launch control it will rocket from 0-62mph in just 4.2 seconds, the mini Mercedes feels viciously fast through the gears.

 Happily, the uprated chassis is more than a match for the engine’s explosive performance.
 The suspension is lowered and stiffened, resulting in rock-solid body control, while the 4MATIC all-wheel-drive transmission delivers limpet-like traction, even in slippery conditions.

-The steering doesn’t offer huge amounts of feedback, but it’s extremely precise and well weighted.
+The steering doesn’t offer huge amounts of feedback, either, but it’s precise and well weighted.
 As a result, the Mercedes is a devastatingly fast point-to-point machine that carries huge speed through a series of corners.

 The price you pay for this incredible agility is an extremely firm ride.
 Only since the car's facelift has the AMG been made available with adaptive dampers.
 These do help somewhat, but the standard passive units are stiff at low speed and a little fidgety on motorways.
 On the plus side, there’s very little wind noise, while a tall top gear keeps the engine revs at a relaxed 1,800rpm at 70mph.